- Testing and battery check

 To test your beacon, follow the beacon manufacturer’s guidance and only use the test button.

 Conducting more frequent tests will unnecessarily reduce your battery’s lifespan.

 Distress beacon batteries last from 5 to 10 years depending on make and model.
 The expiry date for your battery will be noted on the beacon.

 - Contact the manufacturer to order a battery replacement and have your beacon serviced; or

 - Buy a new GPS capable distress beacon.

 We strongly recommend you purchase replacement batteries from your beacon manufacturer.
 Third-party batteries may not enable the beacon to function as designed.

 If your beacon battery is replaced or serviced by a non-certified service centre then the beacon is non-compliant for carriage requirements under NZ law and there is a risk the beacon may not function correctly.

-- The Australian/New Zealand standard 4280.1 (EPIRB) and 4280.2 (PLB) states that beacons must be returned to the manufacturer or a manufacturer’s approved service centre when repairs or battery replacement are required.
+- The Australian/New Zealand standard 4280.1 (EPIRB) and 4280.2 (PLB) states that beacons shall be returned to a manufacturer’s approved service centre when repairs or battery replacement are required.

 - If a beacon is required to meet carriage requirements under Maritime or Civil Aviation Authority regulations, the beacon must be complaint with current AS-NZ standard.